-Here, n is the size of the two arrays and the eigenvalues are inserted into those two arrays. neig is the number of eigenvalues computed; this number depends on the size of the Krylov space generated during the that is useful only for very small problems.
+Here, n is the size of the two arrays and the eigenvalues are inserted into those two arrays. neig is the number of eigenvalues computed; this number depends on the size of the Krylov space generated during the linear system solution, for GMRES it is never larger than the restart parameter.
+There is an additional routine that is useful only for very small problems.
 It explicitly computes the full representation of the preconditioned operator and calls LAPACK to compute its eigenvalues.
 It should be only used for matrices of size up to a couple hundred.
 The PetscDrawSP() routines are very useful for drawing scatter plots of the eigenvalues.

-KSPComputeEigenvaluesExplicitly(KSP ksp, PetscInt n,PetscReal realpart,PetscReal →complexpart);
+''' KSPComputeEigenvaluesExplicitly(KSP ksp, PetscInt n,PetscReal realpart,PetscReal

+→complexpart); '''